GFizzz/Deep-Learning-CT-Signature-for-Predicting-Occult-Liver-Metastases/README.md

 ### Inference

 When we have trained our models, we can inference all the data in testing set.
+The testing set should follow the same directory structure as the training stage, with the three-phase images placed separately in the `noncontrast/`, `arterial/`, and `venous/` subdirectories.
+You only need to modify the root directory path accordingly.

 ```bash
 python inference.py